The Step-By-Step Guide to Medical Marijuana in Massachusetts

 Once you log in with your unique PIN number, you will have to provide proof of residence in the state of Massachusetts.
 In most cases, this can be done with a state-issued ID or US passport.
 Utility bills, marriage certificates, and insurance policies can also serve as proof of residency.

 You will also be asked to upload a photograph of yourself for your card.
 Your photo needs to meet the same requirements as a driver’s license photo.

-Step Three: Pay the Fee
+Step Three: Caregivers(Optional)